Hubs-Foundation/hubs-cloud/README.md

 ## Known Issues

-#### I get the error "Value (xxx) for parameter availabilityZone is invalid.
+#### I get the error "Value for parameter availabilityZone is invalid.
 Subnets can currently only be created in the following availability zones: X, Y

 This is a known issue with AWS.
 See: https://github.com/widdix/aws-cf-templates/issues/36.
-To fix it, you will need to adjust the "Subnet Availability Zones" values in the 'Advanced' section to select an alternative Subnet configuration and try again.
+To fix it, you will need to adjust the "Subnet Availability Zones" values in the 'Advanced' section to select an alternative Subnet configuration that matches X, Y and try again.

 ## Deploying Forks